Posts tagged “fedex”

 Who CBP usually pays first on tariff refunds, why that is not always who is owed the money, and what to do when a broker or carrier controlled the entry.

-A plain-English update on what changed after the Supreme Court’s IEEPA tariff ruling: CBP ended IEEPA duty collection, a Section 122 surcharge began, de minimis remains suspended, and FedEx’s message to affected customers.
+A plain-English update on what changed after the Supreme Court's IEEPA tariff ruling, CBP's CAPE launch, the May 7 Section 122 CIT ruling, de minimis status, and FedEx pass-through issues.

 Use the FedEx Logistics Portal (and legacy My Global Trade Data) to find entry references, then request CBP Form 7501 (Entry Summary) PDFs + continuation sheets (and an ACE entry summary export, if available) from FedEx Trade Networks / FedEx Logistics.